-As a member of the Financial Services Council of Australia (the FSC), we're bound by the Life Insurance Code of Practice (the Code) which came into effect on 1 July 2017.
+As a member of the Council of Australian Life Insurers (CALI), we're bound by the Life Insurance Code of Practice (the Code).
 The Code outlines the standards that we're committed to in providing life insurance services to you.
-The Code can be found at www.fsc.org.au.
+The Code can be found at https://cali.org.au/life-code/